FierceMarkets/CodingStandards/php-coding-standards.md

 There MUST NOT be more than one statement per line.

 ## Indenting

 Code MUST use an indent of 4 spaces, and MUST NOT use tabs for indenting.

-> N.b.: Using only spaces, and not mixing spaces with tabs, helps to avoid
+> Using only spaces, and not mixing spaces with tabs, helps to avoid
 > problems with diffs, patches, history, and annotations.
 The use of spaces
 > also makes it easy to insert fine-grained sub-indentation for inter-line
 > alignment.